claesgill/azure_ml_workshop/README.md

 8. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.

 ## Datasets
 > :information_source: Working with machine learning usually requires big chunks of data, and Azure ML provides multiple datastores for our usage.
 Your Azure ML workspace already includes two datastores based on the Azure Storage account that was created along with the workspace.
 These are used to store notebooks, configuration files and data.
 Where datasets represent specific data files or tables that you plan to work with in Azure ML.
-> In [Azure ML studio](https://ml.azure.com/), navigate to the **Datastores** page to see the available datastores.
+In [Azure ML studio](https://ml.azure.com/), you can navigate to the **Datastores** page to see the available datastores.

 ### Creating a dataset
 1. In [Azure ML studio](https://ml.azure.com/), navigate to the **Datasets** page.